Reporting Undesirable Effects

 How do I report an undesirable effect or serious undesirable effect?

-To report an undesirable effect or serious undesirable effect to us, complete the form on our website.
+To report an undesirable effect or serious undesirable effect to us you can use our report form.
 We may need to contact you in order to gather more information to help in our investigation.
 All the information relating to you is treated confidentially.
+The Privacy Notice for Cosmetics Undesirable Effect Reporting is available here).

 To report a risk associated with a cosmetic product, please e-mail email@example.com.